bakkeby/dwm-flexipatch/README.md

 ### Changelog:

-2019-09-14 - Added setborderpx, selfrestart and push (no master variant) patches
+2019-09-14 - Added setborderpx, selfrestart and push (no master variant), sticky and warp patches

 2019-09-13 - Added titlecolor and push patches